 Torah Club is not for everyone.
 Some people prefer the shallow waters, some prefer sensationalism, but we are about serious learning and healthy community.
 Torah Club is where disciples learn about their faith from a Jewish perspective.
 Club members love Torah Club because …

 Club members love the affordable price.
-You receive membership, study materials, and other benefits for only $60.00 a year.
+You receive membership, study materials, and other all the other benefits for only $60.00 a year.

 Club members love the fresh perspective.
 You learn about Yeshua-faith and the Bible from a Post-Supersessionist perspective and without replacement theology.